Indian/Sanskrit Lavanga, Devakusuma

 Therapeutic use:

-• Clove oil has got analgesic properties and applied locally in swollen gum and in toothache.
+• Clove oil has analgesic properties and is applied locally in swollen gum and toothache.

 • The use of clove in food and condiments triggers the body to secrete antioxidant enzymes which prevents the body from oxidative damage.

-• Reduces the excess fat and lipid from the body.
+• Reduces the excess fat and lipids from the body.

-• Clove oil has good antiviral, antibacterial properties and used in traditional medicine as a bactericide, fungicide, can prevent the body from infections and is a good antiseptic.
+• Clove oil has good antiviral, and antibacterial properties and is used in traditional medicine as a bactericide, and fungicide, can prevent the body from infections and is a good antiseptic.

 Ceylon Cloves